Kairotic/coding-with-knots/quipu.md

 that of non-functional representation or decoration, function usually that of non-formal use for specific practical purposes.
-These terms are misplaced, as it is commonly acknowledged, because decorative and iconic detail at least has a social function. [see also Textile
+These terms are misplaced, as it is commonly acknowledged, because decorative and iconic detail at least has a social function [see also @Andrew2008].
-Semantics: Considering a Communication-based Reading of Textiles] Quipus are a specific case, however, because here, the decorative detail serves a representative function, mostly, but perhaps not exclusively, an administrative one.
-Because of the small number of extant artefacts, their retrospective decoding becomes a difficult task; at the same time, all measurable information about them has been translated to the predominant administrative tool of our culture, excel sheets.
+Quipus are a specific case, however, because here, the decorative detail serves a representative function, mostly, but perhaps not exclusively, an administrative one.
+Because of the small number of extant artefacts, their retrospective decoding becomes a difficult task; at the same time, all measurable information about them has been translated to the predominant administrative tool of our culture, Excel spreadsheets.

-Our basic cryptanalysis gives us a comparison between different quipu, and shows that the differences between them are fairly continous - our entropy analyis has not revealed easily determined categories of quipu in the corpus in the dimentions that we compared.
+Our basic cryptanalysis gives us a comparison between different quipus, and shows that the differences between them are fairly continuous - our entropy analyis has not revealed easily determined categories of quipu in the corpus in the dimensions that we compared.
 This may be surprising given that different Khipukamayuq may have employed different techniques, and that these may have evolved over time or distance.
-On the other hand, when we measure discontinuities of potential data storage within the quipu - we find areas of complexity along with areas of low information, further analysis may help to understand structural patterns.
+On the other hand, when we measure discontinuities of potential data storage within the quipus --- we find areas of complexity along with areas of low information, further analysis may help to understand structural patterns.
 By proposing some experimental "laboratory methods" [ref] for the sonification of those data sets, we hope to have broadened the perspective of their reading.